 If the site checks out, you can offer them a link in an existing article instead.
 Most guest bloggers will be happy to exchange links since it saves them a lot of time.

 You’ve probably heard of “resource page link building.”

 While resource pages still exist, they’re not as common anymore, and anyone who has one probably gets inundated with link insertion requests.

-The good news is that you can adapt this technique a bit and find way more opportunities than ever by using list posts instead.
+The good news is that you can adapt this technique a bit and find way more opportunities than ever by using list posts to build links instead.

 Here are the two best kinds of list post to search for.

 Search for any and all articles listing products like yours.

 If you sell headphones, search Google for “best headphones” and any variation you can think of.
 Try including modifiers like “cheapest,” “wireless,” and “long battery life” to find even more results.